Updated: April 2017

 - Both companies have taken the lead in having sustainable trips by offsetting each tour carbon emission or by supporting local environmental causes.

-- They have a high safety standard –which I consider is a high priority.
+- They have a high safety standard –which I consider is a top priority.

 - They really take you “off the beaten path” in most of their trips.
 Local home stay and camping are common among their adventure trips.

 - The flexibility is priceless.
-There are pockets of time throughout your tour that give you the flexibility to do whatever you want –walk through the city, visit a museum, revisit a temple, relax, you name it.
+There are days or part of a day where you have the flexibility to do whatever you want –walk through the city, visit a museum, revisit a temple, relax, you name it– or do one of their recommended additional activities.

 - They offer great last minute savings.
 G Adventures offers 25% on travel deals as well as Intrepid, which gives a 25%.